Do you struggle with writing friendly reminder emails?

 I hope this email finds you well.

-I’m reaching out to remind you that we have yet to receive payment from you of $3,000 for invoice #1234, which was due for payment on October 15.
+I’m reaching out to remind you that we have yet to receive payment from you of $3,000 for invoice #1234, which was due on April 15.

 This payment is now two weeks overdue, so please confirm that you have received this email and let me know when we can expect the payment.